 With all of these new restrictions and hurdles being faced by athletes, it has become even more important to consult with an immigration attorney before filing a P visa petition.
 An attorney can help put together the best and most complete application and avoid a denial.

 If you are applying for a P visa, you should consult with a trusted immigration attorney.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process and we’re not afraid to think outside the box.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.